What comes to your mind when you think of glamping?

 - Absolute peace and quietness surrounding the cave.

-Staying in a historic cave near Granada and Guadix, in the heart of Andalusia, was an absolutely unique experience as the idea is so different from usual accommodation concepts.
-For me personally, this is also the main merit of booking your accommodation with GlampingHub: you’ll discover absolutely surprising and unique accommodation concepts around the globe that will allow you to closely experience the great natural outdoors but with a glamorous touch.
+Staying in the cave suites near Granada and Guadix, in the heart of Andalusia, was an absolutely unique experience as the idea is so different from usual accommodation concepts.
+For me personally, this is also the main merit of booking your accommodation with GlampingHub.
+You’ll discover absolutely surprising and unique accommodation concepts around the globe that will allow you to closely experience the great natural outdoors but with a glamorous touch.

 The fact of glamping in a historic cave near Granada is not only a very unusual experience, but it also allows you to live first-hand the traditional lifestyle of Andalusian cave-homes.

 However, I recommend to plan your stay in a cave for the late spring or summer months when the temperatures in the caves have risen up as winters near Granada can be very cold.

-The remoteness and quietness of the Couples Cave were just perfect to unwind and to connect with nature.
+The remoteness and quietness of the cave suites were just perfect to unwind and to connect with nature.
 I will definitely miss the jolly sound of the birds when waking up.

-Another huge plus was the large choice of outdoor activities and the delicious tapas gastronomy in Guadix and Granada which altogether made my glamping experience in an Andalusian cave absolutely unforgettable.
+Another huge plus was the large choice of outdoor activities and the delicious tapas in Guadix and Granada which altogether made my glamping experience in an Andalusian cave absolutely unforgettable.

 For those who are in love with calm, scenic Andalusian villages, I recommend to visit Baza.

-Located at only 30 min drive from the Couples Cave, Baza is mostly known for its Arab Baths and impressive church.
+Located at only 30 min drive from the cave suites, Baza is mostly known for its Arab baths and impressive church.
 Even though the town is rather small, it will provide you an interesting insight into daily life in an Andalusian town.

 And as always, tapas in Baza are always a good reason to discover this quaint, sleepy town.